LazerCube/Asteroid/README.md

 ```
 ## Branch information - Notes to myself - Current Issues

-*   Need to add basic menu system.
+*   Branch to fix the issues with the state system
-*   Can't add state switching to button objects due to crappy state handling
+*   Current system is fucked
-*   *State Handling needs fixing*
+*   should be able to call a state change from GUI objects.
-*   Buttons need on click as well as on hold.
+*   state needs to be handled in main.py
-*   Buttons need to be able to access some low level engine functions via import. e.g. exit program
+*   Menu state should be referenced to as 0
-*   *Create Exit function in main.py*
+*   Game state should be referenced to as 1

 ##  Todo